JuliaGeometry/TriangleIntersect.jl/README.md

 # TriangleIntersect

 Find if and where a light ray intersects a triangle (in 3D of course).
 This is optimized for speed.
+See nice general explanation [here](http://geomalgorithms.com/a06-_intersect-2.html)

 # Installation